Frequently Asked Questions

 • How should I demultiplex my samples?

-If all indexes used were from the same column of the index plate, for example A1-H1, demultiplex samples based on the index 1 read only, since the index 2 reads will be identical.
-If the indexes used were from multiple columns, demultiplex based on the index 1 and index 2 read.
+If using the blue CDI Index plate and all indexes used were from the same column of the index plate (for example A1-H1), demultiplex samples based on the index 1 read only, since the index 2 reads will be identical.
+If the indexes used were from multiple columns or you used the clear UDI Index plate, demultiplex based on the index 1 and index 2 read.

 • When setting up for sequencing, what fragment size should I use?